media-streaming-mesh/documentation/README.md

 Our goal is to extend all these to real-time media streaming applications, whilst also enabling additional capabilities such as:

 * data protection using [Forward Error Correction](https://en.wikipedia.org/wiki/Error_correction_code#Forward_error_correction), sending data over multiple paths, and/or [NAK](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks))-based mechanisms
-* Stream fan-out to multiple clients by replication and/or unicast to multicast conversion.
+* stream fan-out to multiple clients by replication and/or unicast to multicast conversion.

 ## Enable intra-cluster, inter-cluster & “extra-cluster” (Internet) apps